Gynecological Cancer

 Do you have any of these symptoms?

-Prevention of gynecological cancer
+Prevention of gynaecological cancer

-Early diagnosis is sometimes the best prevention.
+Early diagnosis sometimes becomes the best prevention

-What are the risk factors?
+What are the risk factors for gynaecological cancer?

 Ovarian cancer